doukutsu-rs/doukutsu-rs/README.md

 **Cave Story+**

 - PC release - Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
-- Switch release - Not supported, because extracting the data files from the console is complicated and requires device-specific decryption keys.
-Some of release-specific features have been implemented, so you should be able to play it without any major issues.
-Google will likely help you if you really want to.
+- Switch release - **Not supported or actively tested.** Some of release-specific opcodes have been implemented (no code decompilation was involved, just pure data file analysis), so you should be able to play it without any major issues.
+Because methods used to extract game data from cartridge vary, you have to find that out on your own.

 #### Roadmap